Frequently Asked Questions

 2. Why are rents not lower now?

 As construction costs will not differ for cooperatives as compared to other housing providers, the rent for cooperatives in new buildings is only slightly lower than that of conventional landlords to start.
-This will be the case in Westfeld.
-However, as there will be no pressure for profits, the rents are expected to develop at a significantly lower rate over time than the market rent for comparable properties.
+This is the case in Westfeld.
+However, as there are no pressure for profits, the rents are expected to develop at a significantly lower rate over time than the market rent for comparable properties.